cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

 $ choco install git.install --params "/GitAndUnixToolsOnPath \
         /Editor:Nano /PseudoConsoleSupport /NoAutoCrlf" -y
 ```

-If you do not have chocolatey then follow the tutorial at
-<https://chocolatey.org/install> and then run the aforementioned
-choco command.

 For good measure, execute the following in Git Bash to enforce
 LF line endings: